Behavioral Health Provider Information

 Making an Appointment with Your Provider

-If you need special help getting transportation to a mental health or substance use appointment or program, please tell your counselor, contact ModivCare, or call the Pennsylvania Medicaid contact at 877-835-7412 for transportation assistance.
+If you need help getting to your provider’s appointment, please tell your counselor, contact ModivCare, or call the Pennsylvania Medicaid contact at 877-835-7412 for transportation assistance.

 Appointment Standards